Leaside: Development of a model town

 The Town of Leaside was officially incorporated on April 23, 1913.
 The population of Leaside was 43.
 The Canadian Northern Railway company approved Todd's town plan on May 8, 1913.
 A town council for Leaside was elected on May 8, 1913 and they approved the plan for the town on May 21, 1913, which was the final legal approval needed before the plan could be implemented.
 On June 21, 1913, the Toronto World carried the announcement that properties in Leaside's planned community would be marked in the fall of that year.
 In September 1913, lots went on sale within the planned community.

 In 1914, the industrial area that had been set aside east of Laird Drive received its first tenant.
 Canada Wire and Cable began construction of a factory for production of 9.2 inch shells for World War I. In addition to the new factory, Canada Wire and Cable moved their other Toronto production plants to the same location to increase efficiency.
 Canada Wire and Cable also created the subsidiary company Leaside Munitions Company to oversee shell production.
 Soon after, construction began on a federal government owned airstrip, named Leaside Aerodrome.
-The York Land Company leased about 220 acre to the government for the airfield, between Wicksteed Avenue and Eglinton Avenue.
+The York Land Company leased about 0.9 square kilometres (220 acres) to the government for the airfield, between Wicksteed Avenue and Eglinton Avenue.
 On May 21, 1917 construction began on the airfield.
 At the close of the war, there were accommodations for around 1000 military personnel.

 Members of the Toronto Flight Club prepare to take-off from Leaside Aerodrome, 1930.
 The Aerodrome was operated from 1917 to 1944.

 While the industrial development in the area went ahead as planned during World War One, the anticipated residential development did not occur.
 As late as 1929 the population remained under 500.
 World War I spurred the demand for industrial output but diminished the call for new housing.
 The bankruptcy of Canadian Northern Railway left the project at a loss and Leaside's isolated location made it unappealing to workers from Toronto.